-3.3.3.1 CONTROL ARCHITECTURE
+3.3.3.1 Control Architecture

-Virtual Sensor Fusion The idea of using complementary filters in the control architecture originates from sensor fusion techniques [27], where two sensors are combined using complementary filters.
-Building upon this concept, "virtual sensor fusion" [146] replaces one physical sensor with a model G of the plant.
-The corresponding control architecture is illustrated in Figure 3.64a, where G' represents the physical plant to be controlled, G is a model of the plant, G is the controller, and G are complementary filters satisfying G is an interpolation of the plant, the physical plant is controlled at low frequencies, while the plant model is used at high-frequency to enhance robustness.
+VIRTUAL SENSOR FUSION The idea of using complementary filters in the control architecture originates from sensor fusion techniques [28], where two sensors are combined using complementary filters.
+Building upon this concept, "virtual sensor fusion" [150] replaces one physical sensor with a model G of the plant.
+The corresponding control architecture is illustrated in Figure 3.64a, where G' represents the physical plant to be controlled, G is a model of the plant, G is the controller, and G is an example of the plant, the physical plant is controlled at low frequencies, while the plant model is used at high-frequency to enhance robustness.